Click Here

 system.

-It is a sight to behold.
+He is truly a sight to behold.

-A "courtier" was a person who would attend the royal court of a monarch or other royal figure.
 Historically, courtiers were expected to serve and perform at the pleasure of the royal figure, including through acts and displays ranging from music and dance to arms and athletic events.

 "I have found quite a universal rule...to practice in all things a certain sprezzatura [nonchalance], so as to conceal all art and make whatever is done or said appear to be without effort and almost without any thought about it."